 Culture and nature-based activities range from village tours to abseiling down a waterfall or flying over a fiery active volcano on Tanna to exploring the shipwreck dive sites on Santo.

-In the past, the downside has been a limited choice in upmarket accommodation but in recent times, improved roads and a growing demand for high-end lodgings have fuelled a trend.
+In the past, the downside has been a limited choice in upmarket accommodation but in recent times, improved roads and a growing demand for luxury escapes have fuelled a trend.

 Looking for a resort with an enviable waterfront location and city mod-cons such as i-pod docking systems, luxurious bathtubs and private plunge pools?